RoxasShadow/Botemon/README.md

   * Request the description of the given move.

 - moveset Bulbasaur LC BW
-  * Request Smogon movesets by name, tier and metagame (it's optional, by default it's bw).
+  * Request Smogon movesets by name, tier and metagame (only the first one is required).

 - pstats Scizor 70 Adamant 0/252/0/0/6/252 15/31/30/2/31/31
-  * Calculate the final stats of a level 70 scizor with the given EVs and IVs.
+  * Calculate the final stats of a level 70 Scizor with the given EVs and IVs.

 - pstats Scizor 70 Adamant 0/252/0/0/6/252
-  * Calculate the final stats of a level 70 scizor with the given EVs and all the IVs set to 31.
+  * Calculate the final stats of a level 70 Scizor with the given EVs and all the IVs set to 31.

 - pkrandom
   * Get infos about a random Pokémon.